Notary Public Services

 - Valid photo identification is required of any customer seeking Notary Service.

-- Notary Service is limited to three (3) documents per person, per visit.
+- Notary Service is limited to two (2) documents per person, per visit.

 - The Township will not provide witnesses, and witnesses may not be solicited from the employees or residents at the Municipal Building.
 In order to serve as a witness, the witness must personally know the person whose document is being notarized and must be in possession of valid photo identification.